infinityworks/Policies/ISO-27001/emailandinternet/readme.md

 ## Policy

 All use of email must be consistent with Infinity Works policies and procedures of ethical conduct, safety, compliance with applicable laws and proper business practices.
+All email usage must also abide by the policy set out in the [Data Transfer Policy](../datatransfer/readme.md).

 Infinity Works email account should be used primarily for Infinity Works business-related purposes; personal communication is permitted on a limited basis, but non-Infinity Works Consulting related commercial uses are prohibited.